Control and Prevention

 For epidemiological purposes, the genotyping of MTB strains has created an international database of information to connect patients, determine TB outbreaks, distinguish reinfection from reactivation, and identify laboratory contaminants.
 Programs for TB control in public health laboratories include genotyping, as directed by the CDC.

-• The molecular technique, IS6110-restrictive fragment length polymorphism (RFLP), continues as the standard of reference for typing M. tuberculosis.
+• The molecular technique, IS6110-restrictive fragment length polymorphism (RFLP), continues as the reference standard for typing M. tuberculosis.
 The sequence, IS6110, present in numbers 0 to >20, is inserted at various loci on the genomes of MTBC isolates and used to compare patterns among laboratories.

 • Spacer oligonucleotide typing (Spoligotyping), a PCR technique requiring small quantities of DNA, is another typing method.

 • Whole-genome single nucleotide polymorphism (wgSNP) comparison, where wgSNP comparison is performed to identify single nucleotide polymorphisms (SNPs) that distinguish isolates.
-The SNPs can then be mapped on a genetic tree for comparison and to determine possible drug resistance.
+The SNPs can then be mapped on a genetic tree to compare and determine possible drug resistance.

 • Whole-genome multilocus sequence typing (wgMLST), a genotyping scheme that uses whole-genome sequencing data to identify genotype clusters.